arangodb/arangodb-tinkerpop-provider/README.md

 >-- StringArrayValues: true
 ```

-### Logging

-The library uses `slf4j` API for logging.
-To log requests and responses to and from the database, enable `DEBUG` log level for the logger
-`com.arangodb.internal.net.Communication`.

 ## Current Limitations

 - This library implements the Online Transactional Processing Graph Systems (OLTP) API only.
 The Online Analytics